It had been on the cards for months, but it was only days before Christmas that we decided we’d definitely be going to Sydney for New Years.

-We got to Byron later than anticipated – after a long walk of debates on where to eat, Ash & I ended up having breakfast at a cute little café along the seafront.
+We got to Byron later than anticipated, and after a long walk of debates on where to eat, Ash & I ended up having breakfast at a cute little café along the seafront.
 Our friends did not.
-Instead, they went to the library to find it was closed, and disappeared to some shops without telling us.
+Instead, they went to the library for wifi to find it was closed, and disappeared to some shops without telling us.
 A wild goose chase ensued, by which point we really needed to leave – and that, everyone, was our first experience of Byron Bay.

 We did try to get up to the lighthouse but it was absolutely packed so we couldn’t park anywhere, and then it then took twenty minutes to get out of town because of traffic – most of which consisted of Wicked campers with cult references and crazy things painted all over them.
 They are pretty cool, I have to admit.
 We’ve been tempted to hire a Wicked camper for a while, but they’re one of the more expensive options.

 Look at this awesome Breaking Bad one we passed!